Vayyari Bhamalu Vagalamari Bhartalu

 Vayyari Bhamalu Vagalamari Bhartalu is a 1982 Telugu-language comedy film, produced by R. V. Gurupadam under the G.R.P.
 Art Pictures banner and directed by Katta Subba Rao.
-It stars N. T. Rama Rao, Krishna, Sridevi and Radhika, with music composed by Rajan–Nagendra.
+A remake of the 1975 blockbuster Bengali film Mouchak, it stars N. T. Rama Rao, Krishna, Sridevi and Radhika, with music composed by Rajan–Nagendra.

 Plot

 The film is a funny comedy tale; Pedda Babu & Chinna Babu are two brothers from the Zamindar family.
 Since their family has been together for generations, their elders want to continue the hierarchy.
 So, they decide to unite with siblings.
 Simultaneously, the two sisters, Indumati & Chandramati, who grew up with affinity, also want to espouse kinsmen to avoid detachment.
 The two pairs crush and knit.
 Soon after, the maternal uncles of brothers & sisters Ramalingam & Somalingam, respectively, create a rift with ego clashes between the sisters, which lead to separation.
 The rest of the story is about how the brothers teach their wives the lesson and reunite the family.